 After graduation, Kaela returned to Columbus and began coaching at Pickerington High School Central in 2017.
 Kaela coached at Bexley High School from 2018-2020.
 Kaela currently is the Assistant Coach for Capital University, where she has served since the Spring of 2021.
 She has coached travel lacrosse for multiple years and has assisted players in the recruiting process.

 Outside of lacrosse, Kaela owns Yellow Couch Bakery.
 She loves to spend time with her family and enjoys experimenting in the kitchen.
-Kaela lives in Canal Winchester with her boyfriend Blake and dog Birdie.
+Kaela lives in Canal Winchester with her husband Blake and dog Birdie.

 MEET OUR fOUNDERS